 - Trigun: The Gung Ho Guns were created with the express purpose of making Vash suffer, as he was taught that all life was precious, even those that are utterly immoral to boot.
-A good chunk of them is Not Afraid to Die and more than willing to kill themselves when defeated.
+A good chunk of them are Not Afraid to Die and more than willing to kill themselves when defeated.
 Probably the most notable being The Dragon of the bunch, Legoto Bluesummers, who goes out via Suicide by Cop explicitly to prove Vash's Technical Pacifist ideals are wrong by threatening to kill Milly and Merryl if Vash doesn't kill him instead.

 - A minor variation in Les Tuniques Bleues: Chesterfield is going around a prison camp to recruit men for the cavalry in exchange for a lighter sentence.
 He gives the job offer to a man whose neck is already in the noose, who then tells the executioners to get on with it.
 Chesterfield is then told the man had been sentenced to death for desertion from the cavalry.

 - Top 10: Atoman, a Retired Badass, Superman Expy, and leader of a pedophile ring, is tricked into one when the arresting officer mentions they're going to depower him before throwing him in jail.
 He kills himself so the cops can't arrest him... which was the plan, because they didn't have the ability to arrest him without tremendous collateral damage.

 - Dragon Ball Z Abridged: In the original canon, Namekian leader Guru suffers Death by Despair from the sorrow of his people being slaughtered by Frieza.
 In Abridged, Guru is given a heaping dose of Adaptational Villainy and Jerkassery, and the context behind his death is changed so that he actually wills himself to die specifically to cause the Namekian Dragon Balls to be rendered inert and he thinks that screwing someone over in this way would be hilarious.
 This isn't even the most dickish thing Abridged Guru does.